MCP Server Reference

 Ask your AI assistant:

-"Create a new Drupal space called 'Tech Blog', then import
+"Create a new Drupal space called 'Tech Blog', then import a blog content model with categories and 5 sample posts about web development.
+Give me the login link when done."

 The AI will call create_space, wait for provisioning, call import_content with generated content, then get_login_link.